imgix/imgix-blueprint/README.md

 This document will not cover framework-level integrations in different languages.
 This document is primarily concerned with building imgix API URLs reliably.

+imgix cares very much about providing first-class, idiomatic support for as many languages as possible.
+If you create a library for a language that is not supported, please [get in touch](mailto:support@imgix.com) if you would like it to be supported officially.

+## Naming

+If it is idiomatic for the language, we recommend naming each library `"imgix-" + language_name`, e.g. `imgix-rb` or `imgix-php`.

 ## Hello, World!

 The simplest transformation for a library should be able map a path to an imgix source.